 - comfortable clothes and shoes for down-time

-We eagerly look forward to hosting and birding with you during your spring migration stopover (with our best big cheesy grins, and we mean it!)
+We look forward to hosting and birding with you during your spring migration stopover!

-- Registered participants immediately receive an itinerary; in April additional information and maps.
-All of which you should read, print, and bring with you.
+- Registered participants receive an emailed itinerary; in April additional details and maps to review, print, and bring with you.